Back to top

 **The “weighted combined score” is the weighted sum of the test results of four specific PFAS compounds: GenX, PFBS, PFHxS and PFNA.
 The EPA calls this a Hazard Index and any sum above 1 for a year would be considered a violation of the EPA’s proposed PFAS drinking water regulations.
 Learn more about the EPA’s proposed PFAS Hazard Index.

-Note 2: Denver Water also monitors its water for PFAS-related compounds that are not included in the EPA’s proposed regulations, as well as other nonregulated emerging contaminants.
-In 2023, test results of treated water at Marston Treatment Plant indicated a PFAS compound called PFBA at levels around 1.9 parts per trillion, which is at the lower limit of laboratory detection and analysis capabilities.
-The EPA’s list of compounds in the agency’s proposed PFAS regulation for drinking water doesn’t include PFBA, although that may change in the future.
+Note 2: Denver Water also monitors its water for PFAS-related compounds that are not included in the EPA’s first-ever PFAS regulations issued April 10, 2024, as well as other nonregulated emerging contaminants.
+2024 test results of treated water indicated a PFAS compound called PFBA was detected at 2 parts per trillion, which is at the lower limits of laboratory detection and analysis.
+The EPA’s list of compounds in the agency’s PFAS regulation for drinking water doesn’t include PFBA, although that may change in the future.
 More information about PFBA is available at the EPA’s website.

 What can you do about PFAS?